• istoica a year ago

 When Docker was only a few years old, I did keep running into lots of small things which implied that the people developing docker in fact did NOT have a Unix (or even Linux) background.
 Things like source code files having the wrong type of newlines (or a mix of types), and forgetting to add a newline to the last line in a file.
 (A correct Unix text file has a newline at the end of _every_ line, even the last one.)
 There were of course more giveaways than this, I just remember the newline stuff irritating me the most.

-• jve 6 hours ago
+• jve a year ago

 Why is newline at the end relevant?